-In the fourth chapter of the work, I discuss the tannaitic requirement of forewarning, which is often seen as the central challenges to a probative conception of testimony.
-According to probative logic, the active role of witnesses only begins when they arrive at the court room, where they are required to tell the story and describe what happened at the event they attended and witnessed.
-At that event, however, the witnesses seem to function passively, absorbing the occurrences in their senses so that they can later report what they saw and heard.
-In contrast, the forewarning requirement gives the witnesses an active role that they must perform during the event on which they will later testify, for their subsequent reporting of that event to be valid.
-This role takes place even before the actual commission of the offense and includes what appears to be a warning of the defendant that his impending action is forbidden and will involve punishment.
-Furthermore, the witnesses are also required to receive the defendant's reply in response to their warning, stating that he or she understand and yet intend to commit the offense.
+In the fourth chapter of the study, I discuss the tannaitic requirement of forewarning, which is often seen as the central challenge to a probative conception of testimony.
+According to probative logic, the active role of witnesses only begins when they enter the court room, where they are required to tell their story and describe the incident that transpired in their presence.
+During the incident itself, however, the witnesses function passively, merely absorbing the occurrences sensorily so they can report what they saw and heard later.
+In contrast, the forewarning requirement gives the witnesses an active role which they must carry out during the incident about which they will later testify, in order for their subsequent reporting of that event to be considered valid.
+This role is fulfilled even before the actual commission of the offense and includes what appears to be a warning of the defendant that his impending action is forbidden and punishable.
+Furthermore, the witnesses are also required to receive the defendant’s reply in response to their warning, stating that he or she understands and yet nevertheless intends to commit the offense.

-What is the purpose of this requirement for a detailed dialogue between the witnesses - both of them together – and the defendant?
-Some scholars have suggested that it derives from an exegetical deduction based on the proliferate denotations of the word le’haid, which in biblical Hebrew also means "to warn".
+What is the purpose of this requirement for a detailed dialogue between the witnesses – both of them together – and the defendant?
+Some scholars have suggested that it derives from an exegetical deduction based on the proliferate denotations of the word leha’id, which in biblical Hebrew also means “to warn.”
 However, this explanation is unsatisfying, as it gives no account for the jurisprudential meaning of the warning by the witnesses.
-Presumably, there is no justification for the demand that the witnesses warn the accused in terms of legal theory; The justification is only an exegetical one.
-In contrast, I propose that the idea according to which witnesses should warn the defendant has deep roots in legal theory, stemming from the central role witnesses play in establishing oaths.
+Supposedly, there is no justification for the requirement that the witnesses warn the accused in terms of legal theory; the justification is only an exegetical one.
+I propose, however, that the requirement that witnesses warn the defendant does indeed have deep roots in legal theory, stemming from the central role witnesses play in establishing oaths.

-Summoning witnesses is associated with the initiation of oaths in many ancient and late-antique cultures of the region, including Ancient Near Eastern, Greek and Roman cultures.
-As I show, this association is very strong also in biblical and rabbinic literature, so much so that in biblical Hebrew the verb le’haid (literally, to summon witnesses) often means also ‘to impose an oath’, ‘to adjure’.
-I argue that previous readings that understood this verb as denoting a warning alone caught only a limited part of the picture: every oath involves warning, as it sets of sanctions that will befall the oath taker in case of violation.
-However, imposing an oath is not mere warning, it is a mechanism for determining obligatory actions and their outcomes.
+Summoning witnesses is associated with the initiation of oaths in many ancient and late-antique cultures in the region, including Ancient Near Eastern, Greek and Roman cultures.
+As I show, this association is also very strong in biblical and rabbinic literature – so much so that in biblical Hebrew the verb leha’id (literally, to summon witnesses) often means “to impose an oath,” “to adjure.”
+I argue that previous readings, which understood this verb as denoting a warning alone, captured only a limited part of the picture: every oath involves a warning, as it lays out sanctions that will be imposed on the oath-taker in case of violation.
+However, imposing an oath is not merely a warning – it is a mechanism for determining obligatory actions and their outcomes.